DNACENSolutions/dnac_ansible_workflows/workflows/events_and_notifications/README.md

 This task demonstrates how to delete a specific Syslog Event Subscription from Cisco Catalyst Center.

+Note: Input for deleting a Syslog Event Subscription should be specified in "/vars/events_and_notifications_destinations_inputs.yml", as shown in the example below.

 ### Example: Input (YAML)
 ```bash
 ---